Liquorice: Research

 Properties of glycyrrhizin are under preliminary research, such as for hepatitis C or topical treatment of psoriasis, but the low quality of studies as of 2017 prevents conclusions about efficacy and safety.

 Traditional medicine

 In traditional Chinese medicine, a related species G. uralensis (often translated as "liquorice") is known as gancao (甘草 (sweet grass)), and is believed to "harmonize" the ingredients in a formula. although there is no high-quality clinical research to indicate it is safe or effective for any medicinal purpose.
-The European Medical Agency added liquorice to their list of herbal medicine.
+In 2007, the European Medicines Agency added liquorice to their list of herbal therapies for mild respiratory and gastrointestinal illnesses.

 Fungicide

 The essential oils inhibit the growth of Aspergillus flavus.

 Adverse effects

 Consumption levels

 The United States Food and Drug Administration regards that foods containing liquorice and its derivatives (including glycyrrhizin) are generally recognized as safe for use as a food ingredient, if not consumed excessively.
 Other jurisdictions have suggested no more than 100–200 mg of glycyrrhizin per day, the equivalent of about 70–150 g of liquorice confectionery.
 Although liquorice is considered safe as a food ingredient, glycyrrhizin can cause serious side effects if consumed in large amounts (above 0.2 mg per kg per day).
 One estimate is that a normal healthy person can consume 10 mg of glycyrrhizic acid per day.

 Because the composition of liquorice extracts in various products may exist in a broad range, there is not enough scientific information to determine that a specific level of intake is safe or unsafe.